Catalog Description

 Course Student Learning Outcomes

-• CSLO #1: Compare and contrast animal uses, meat and animal product consumption in different cultures and world economies.
+• CSLO #1: Compare and contrast animal uses, meat consumption, and animal product consumption across different cultures and world economies.

-• CSLO #2: Relate fundamental physiology of domestic animals to the anatomy of several body systems including but not limited to cardiovascular, reproductive, digestive, endocrine, exocrine, immune and muscle.
+• CSLO #2: Relate the fundamental physiology of domestic animals to the anatomy of key body systems, including (but not limited to) cardiovascular, reproductive, digestive, endocrine, exocrine, immune, and muscular systems.

-• CSLO #3: Apply basic biology discussed throughout the course to the management of domestic animal species.
+• CSLO #3: Apply basic biological principles to the management of domestic animal species.

-• CSLO #4: Compare and contrast current technologies used in animal production and assess their impact on management practices.
+• CSLO #4: Evaluate current technologies in animal production and analyze their effects on management practices.

 Effective Term